The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 When Microsoft Excel opens, you'll see the standard Microsoft page with quick instructions on launching the new add-in.
 Click on the "Trust this add-in" button.

-You'll see the message that Template Builder is successfully loaded and the logo of the add-in appears in the Excel taskbar.
+You'll see the message that the Maven Add-in is successfully loaded and its logo appears in the Excel taskbar.

 That's it!
-Now you have Maven Documents Template Builder installed!
+Now you have the Maven Add-in installed!

-The first thing that you should do before building the template is to run the "Template Builder" add-in on your XLSX file and log into the Salesforce account.
+The first thing that you should do before building the template is to run the Maven add-in on your XLSX file and log in to the Salesforce account.

 Run Microsoft Excel and create a new or open an already existing book.

-In the "Home" tab click on the "Add-ins" icon and select Maven Documents from My
+In the "Home" tab, click on the "Add-ins" icon and select the Maven Add-in from My Add-ins.

-You'll see the "Welcome" message with some useful links.
-Click Let's go.
+You'll see the "Welcome" message that includes some useful links.

-After the Maven Documents task pane appears click on the "Login to Salesforce" button that looks like a gear.
+After the Maven Add-in task pane appears, click the "Login to Salesforce" button, which looks like a cog.

 A new dialogue window should open, offering two login options: